ThomasTJdev/nim_websitecreator/README.md

 Opens up for public registration.
 Anyone can register an account and get a user with user role "User".

 You can access the plugin at `/register`.

+### Plugin: Themes

+Switch between themes.
+Save custom themes from the browser.

+You can access the plugin at `/themes`.